Size: NT WT 3.2oz | 90.7g

-Ingredients: Palm kernel oil, palm ash, shea butter, cocoa pod, honey, aloe vera, water, lime juiceCaution: Upon first use, skin may feel dry, tight and you may experience tingling or burning.
-This is caused by the soap drawing out impurities and excess oils, the Ph levels of your skin should balance out after a week of use.
-Before using African black soap on the face, test on another part of the body.
-Discontinue use if irritation continues
+If this is your first time using this product, skin may feel dry, tight and you may experience tingling or burning.
+This is caused by the soap drawing out impurities and excess oils, the Ph levels of your skin should balance out after one week of use.
+Before using African Black Soap on your face, test on another part of your body.
+If irritation occurs discontinue use immediately.